Yellow Congo Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 NitrateBelow 25 ppm

 Yellow Congo Tetras prefer soft to moderately hard, slightly acidic to neutral water.
 They’re reasonably adaptable, but they’ll show the best coloration in slightly acidic conditions (pH 6.2-6.8) with softer water.
-If your tap water is very hard or alkaline, you may want to consider blending with RO water to bring things into range.
+If your tap water is very hard or alkaline, you need to consider blending with RO water to bring things into range.

 Consistency matters more than hitting an exact number.
 Weekly water changes of 25 to 30 percent keep parameters stable and water quality high.
 These fish come from well-oxygenated, relatively clean waterways, so don’t let maintenance slide.